 - 10. Enjoy al fresco dining at Espanola Way

-- 🍽️ South Beach Restaurants You Can’t Miss
+- 🍽️ Best Restaurants in South Beach Miami

-- Our Favorite South Beach Tours for Your Trip
+- Top Rated South Beach Tours for Your Trip

-- 🧳 South Beach Essentials – Don’t Forget These!
+- 🧳 South Beach Travel Essentials – Don’t Forget These!

-- Bottom Line on places to visit in South Beach Miami
+- Final Thoughts on the Best Places to Visit in South Beach Miami

 - Related Travel Articles for More Inspiration

-🍷🌴Find the best stylish resort wear outfits for your South Beach Miami trip that are still budget-friendly on Amazon! ☀️
+🍷🌴Find the best stylish resort wear outfits for your South Beach Miami trip that are still budget-friendly on Amazon!
+TJ Maxx also has the cutest dresses for vacation!☀️

 1. Explore the Miami Beach Botanical Garden

-Tip: Take this amazing🌴Quick Tip: Book a Food & Art Deco walking tour on your first day.
-It helps you discover local gems you’ll want to revisit (and you’ll meet fun people too!).
+Tip: 🌴Quick Tip: Book a Food & Art Deco walking tour on your first day.
+It helps you discover local foodie gems you’ll want to revisit (and you’ll meet fun people too!).

 2. Shop at Lincoln Road Mall

 Lincoln Road Mall, a pedestrian-only street, is South Beach’s premier destination for outdoor entertainment, shopping, and dining.
-This world-renowned shopping street is home to local boutiques, big department stores, and designer brands.
+This world-renowned shopping destination is home to local boutiques, big department stores, and designer brands.

 🌴 Planning your South Beach adventure?
-We always recommend checking out GetYourGuide to find the best tours, day trips, and unique things to do in Miami.
-It’s the site we trust for easy booking, great reviews, and flexible cancellation.
+We love GetYourGuide for the best tours, day trips, and unique things to do in Miami because it’s easy to book and they have flexible cancellation.

 3. Relax at South Pointe Park and Pier